aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/embedfontsusingsubsetstrategy/_index.md

 ---
-title: Embed Fonts Using Subset Strategy
+title: Embed Fonts In PDF File With Subset Strategy
-linktitle: Embed Fonts Using Subset Strategy
+linktitle: Embed Fonts With Subset Strategy
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to embed fonts in a PDF file with Subset Strategy using Aspose.PDF for .NET.
 Optimize your PDF size by embedding only necessary characters.
 type: docs
 weight: 130
 url: /net/programming-with-document/embedfontsusingsubsetstrategy/
 ---
 In this tutorial, we will discuss how to embed fonts in a PDF file with a subset strategy using Aspose.PDF for .NET.
 Aspose.PDF for .NET is a powerful library that allows developers to create, edit, and manipulate PDF documents programmatically.
 Embedding fonts in a PDF file is an important step to ensure that the document is displayed correctly on different devices, regardless of whether the required fonts are installed on those devices or not.

 ## Step 1: Create a new C# Console Application